Special Telemarketing Scams Issue Internet ScamBusters

 - Companies with whom you have a “prior business relationship.”

 Cell phones may be registered.
-Business phone numbers may NOT
+Business phone numbers may NOT be registered.

 New Nigerian Fee Telemarketing Scam